 With thanks to all our wonderful Gofundme supporters.

-Bereavement charities and other organisations can buy this book here.
+Bereavement charities, educators, other organisations and readers can buy this book here.

 I Love You, Sunshine is a warm and helpful book for children who lose a parent by suicide.
 However difficult it seems to be, they have a right to know the truth.
 If you, as a parent, are able to do this, your children will keep their trust in you.
 And that is so important because they already have so many questions.
 In my long experience, children know when there is something you are keeping back.
 Then they have to deal with this mystery on their own and that’s sad and lonely.
 You don’t have to do this on your own, ask people you trust for help.
 This brave step will help your children and strengthen your bond even more.
 I thank Addy for writing this important book.